charlier-su/seattle-weather/README.md

 - Additional columns were created from derived data: `month`, `day_of_year`, and `precipitation_rolling` (a rolling average of precipitation measurements for each city)

 The prepared data as well as the notebook used for data preparation are available in this repository as `clean_seattle_stl_weather.csv` and `seattle_weather_data_preparation.ipynb`.

+## Data Analysis

+The data analysis was done in the `seattle_weather_data_analysis.ipynb` notebook, which is available in this repository.
+Several questions were explored:
+-  Which city, by month, has the most overall rain? (sum, daily average, either way)
+-  Which city, by month, has the most days with no rain?
+-  Which city, by month, has the "rainiest" rainy days?